 Most classes are delivered face to face, although there is some requirement for online learning using our e-learning platform.

-Part of the course training is offered in our modern simulation lab, where you will get to practice and experience intake, assessment and counselling skills with real life scenarios.
+Part of the course training involves simulation activities, where you will get to practice and experience intake, assessment and counselling skills with real-life scenarios.